How to batch rename files on Mac

 - Here you can choose between prefix and suffix positions of digits, the amount of zeros, start number and set the name of your choice.

-- When you set up all preferred settings and are ready to apply them, click START button.
+- After setting up all the preferred settings and if you are ready to apply them, click START button.

 - In the window that appears choose the path and format to save processed photos.